ikunetwork/WhitePaper/README.md

 ### Problem Statement

 Bio R&D operates in analog fashion.
 And rightfully so as patents and capital formation conform under the same hood.
 Unfortunately, the patent system makes it close to impossible for the public to realize new biotech at scale.<sup>[1](#f1)</sup> Why?
 Because of its analog infrastructure and associated cost in trust and liquidity.
-There is no enforceable global record of R&D rights without fault (litigation), resulting in significant inefficiencies in clinical development. <sup>[2](#f2)</sup> Only large, well-capitalized corporations can sustain such inefficiencies, whom then seek rent from patients, insurance and the general public through high retail cost - rare disease drugs often come with high price tags, limited human exposure, and can cost as much $1 million per regimen.<sup>[3](#f3)</sup> Researchers are then incentivized to conceal their research in hopes of a large corporation pursuing a license, as opposed to peer collaboration within the scientific community.
+There is no enforceable global record of R&D rights without fault (litigation), resulting in significant inefficiencies in clinical development. <sup>[2](#f2)</sup> Only large, well-capitalized corporations can sustain such inefficiencies, whom then seek rent from patients, insurance and the general public through high retail cost - rare disease drugs often come with high price tags, limited human exposure, and can cost as much $1 million per regimen.<sup>[3](#f3)</sup> The result is a permissioned market with high friciton.
+Researchers are then incentivized to conceal their research in hopes of a large corporation pursuing a license, as opposed to peer collaboration within the scientific community.
 The result is (i) very limited R&D investment per capita and (ii) significant illiquidity as the necessary resources are firmly controlled by centralized institutions.

 In addition, capital is almost exclusively allocated to new molecular entities NME (molecules never conceived nor had human exposure), as NME's are a more enforceable record of R&D.<sup>[4](#f4)</sup> Unfortunately, NME's are logistically difficult to achieve, requiring: